-For companies based on principles equity, MAT credit is a beneficial provision.
-If the tax paid by the company is more than that accrued, then the excess amount is credited back as tax credit to the company.
+For companies based on principles equity, MAT Credit entitlement is a beneficial provision.
+If the tax paid by the company is more than that accrued, then the excess amount is credited back as the tax credit to the company.
 Thus, MAT credit can be understood as the difference between the tax calculated under the MAT provisions of the Act and calculated under the general provisions of the Income Tax Act.

-Advance payment of Tax:
+Advance Payment of Tax: